 Responses on a Go/No-Go Midsession Reversal Task

-With a predictable, mid-session reversal in task contingencies, pigeons show a tendency to not only perseverate after a change in reward, but also to predict the change.
+Serial reversal learning has been investigated by those interested in behavioral flexibility, where the degree of perseveration on the prior contingency is indicative of an individual’s flexibility (Shettleworth, 1998).
+More recently, reversing reinforcement contingencies has been studied with a predictable, mid-session reversal in task contingencies, on which pigeons show a tendency to not only perseverate after a change in reward, but also to predict the change.
 This effect was first demonstrated by Cook and Rosen (2010), who trained pigeons to match-to-sample with red and green alternatives in the first half of an experimental session and to choose the oddity-from-sample in the other half.
 With this consistent reversal in task contingencies, the researchers found that subjects showed a large number of errors after the reversal (i.e., pigeons continued to match-to-sample when doing so was no longer reinforced); further, they also noted that subjects likewise showed a large number of errors before the reversal (i.e., pigeons started non-matching before doing so was reinforced).
 These errors have since been termed perseverative and anticipatory errors (respectively), and when plotted probabilistically (averaged over sessions and birds) they suggest that pigeons gradually switch from one response to the other.

-A flurry of recent research (Laude, Stagner, Rayburn-Reeves, & Zentall, 2014; McMillan, Kirk, & Roberts, 2014; McMillan & Roberts, 2012, 2014; Rayburn-Reeves, Laude, & Zentall, 2013; Rayburn-Reeves, Molet, & Zentall, 2011; Rayburn-Reeves, Stagner, Kirk, & Zentall, 2013; Rayburn-Reeves & Zentall, 2013; Stagner, Michler, Rayburn-Reeves, Laude, & Zentall, 2013) has examined this midsession reversal task using a simpler, simultaneous discrimination choice procedure.
+A flurry of recent research (Laude, Stagner, Rayburn-Reeves, & Zentall, 2014; McMillan, Kirk, & Roberts, 2014; McMillan & Roberts, 2012, 2014, 2015; Rayburn-Reeves, Laude, & Zentall, 2013; Rayburn-Reeves, Molet, & Zentall, 2011; Rayburn-Reeves, Stagner, Kirk, & Zentall, 2013; Rayburn-Reeves & Zentall, 2013; Stagner, Michler, Rayburn-Reeves, Laude, & Zentall, 2013) has examined this midsession reversal task using a simpler, simultaneous discrimination choice procedure.
 Generally, subjects are presented with two options, with responses to one reinforced for the first half of the session (Stimulus 1; S1) and to the other reinforced for the latter half of the session (Stimulus 2; S2).
-This procedure has also been extended to three stimuli with two reversals per session (McMillan & Roberts, 2014).
 The primary goal of these experiments has been to study the patterns of pigeons’ errors with small changes to the procedure, and especially to understand why pigeons make such errors.
 It is important to note that maximal reinforcement could be obtained on this task by responding to S1 until the first trial on which doing so is not reinforced, and then switching to respond only to S2 for the remainder of the session.
 Researchers have questioned why pigeons appear to fail to use this ‘reward-following’ strategy, and also what strategy the pigeons use instead.

 Cook and Rosen (2010) initially demonstrated that pigeons’ errors in midsession reversal were likely due to interval timing; that is, pigeons timed from some point early in the session to the reversal, and compared subjective time to their reference memory for the typical reversal time.
 The researchers inserted extended temporal gaps 28 trials prior to the contingency reversal and found that pigeons showed more anticipatory errors after longer gaps (i.e., when subjective time was closer to the typical time of reversal).
 McMillan and Roberts (2012) extended this finding by training pigeons with 6-s intertrial intervals (ITIs) during baseline, and then doubling or halving the ITI duration on probe sessions.
 It was found that pigeons produced more anticipatory and perseverative errors (respectively), consistent with tracking interval time.
-McMillan and Roberts (2014) also demonstrated that simply leaving the pigeons in the box with no stimuli presented for 7 min prior to starting the session led the subjects to produce markedly fewer choices of S1 for the first part of the session, again consistent with subjective time governing the choice of S1 vs. S2.
-Together, these results suggest that pigeons track the temporal structure of the session on midsession reversal tasks, and have learned to reverse their behaviour based on this internal timer.
+These results suggest that pigeons track the temporal structure of the session on midsession reversal tasks, and have learned to reverse their behaviour based on this internal timer.